orgolestani/flickr-gallery/README.md

 4. Your local app should be available at `http://localhost:8000`

 ## Your Tasks
-This project includes several tasks for different skill levels.
-You may try completing them all but if you are new to Web Development, complete the tasks that are a bit above your level.
+This project includes several tasks for different skill levels, your goal is to complete as many as possible in the given time frame so you many want to prioritize the tasks by their difficulty level.
-You can and should learn new skills during the process, you may consult with Google and friends but you will need to explain why you implemented what you implemented, so be responsible for your code.
+You may consult with Google but you will need to explain why you implemented what you implemented, so be responsible for your code.

 ### Task 1 - Image Actions
 Each image has three buttons that appear on mouse hover.
 You need to make them work.